spicydonkey/cellml-ga/devlog.md

 ### CellML Test Models
 #### ShiftedSchwefel_2D
 Search a positive domain [1,1000]

 #### Schwefel_2D
 Search domain [-500,500]

+A dummy ODE is solved but the *objective* variable is time-independent

+Knowing the behaviour of the Schwefel function, target of 0.0 (function value at global minimum) is set at an arbitrary time (2.57s in this case)

 #### Ramp_2D

 #### ip3model

 ### TODO